midl-dev/midl-website.github.io/_cryptocurrencies/ethereum.md

 # Stake your Ethereum 2.0 tokens with MIDL.dev

-With the [Beacon Chain](https://ethereum.org/en/eth2/beacon-chain/) slated to turn on on December 1st, 2020, we can accompany you to your journey to proof-of-stake Ethereum.
+With the [Beacon Chain](https://ethereum.org/en/eth2/beacon-chain/) slated to turn on on December 1st, 2020, we can accompany you in your journey to proof-of-stake Ethereum.

 **Step 1.** Follow instructions on Ethereum 2.0 launchpad to move your ETH to Ethereum 2.0 smart contract and generate a set of validator and withdrawal keys.<br>

-Verify the address of the Deposit Contract before sending your funds.
+*This is an irrevocable operation.
+Measure twice, cut once.
+Verify the address of the Deposit Contract before sending your funds.*

-**Important**: this is an irrevocable operation.
-Once you move your funds to Ethereum 2.0 you won’t be able to exchange them back to Ethereum 1.0 tokens.<br>The transfers between Ethereum 1.0 and 2.0 are expected to be enabled during the implementation phase 1.5.
-At this time you will be able to exchange and use your funds.
-[See roadmap](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/){:target="_blank"}

 **Step 2.** We work with you to get you ready to validate on our infrastructure.

-**Step 3.** On December 1st the Beaconchain launches, your rewards start accumulating while your validator helps to secure the network.
+**Step 3.** On December 1st, 2020, the Beacon Chain launches, your rewards start accumulating while your validator helps to secure the network.
 You can monitor your validator operations at any time using beacon chain explorers such as [Beaconcha.in](http://beaconcha.in/){:target="_blank"} or [Beaconscan](https://beaconscan.com/){:target="_blank"}.

 ## Pricing